slurpsz/professionalReadMe/README.md

   ## Description

-  This is use to generate a high quality README for projects.
+  This is used to generate a high quality README for projects.

   ## Table of Contents
   * [Installation](#installation)